I Did It! I Did It!

 The family had a vision that would bring quality of life to not only adults with disabilities but to provide respite opportunities for caregivers and families.
 Because Robert so loved camping as a child and young adult, the plan was hatched, and the family memorialized him with the inception of Trailways Camp.
 While living in Texas, the Millers produced 30 camps.

 The Millers moved to Southwest Florida along with their son Benjamin.
-Here they began seeing the same service gap here for adults with disabilities.
-There wasn’t much for Benjamin to do.
+Here they began seeing the same service gaps for adults with disabilities.
+There wasn’t much for Benjamin to do, and so many families had few options for overnight respite.

 The family set out to replicate what they had created in Texas though they didn’t know anyone.
 They started with a fund at the Southwest Florida Community Foundation to foster the funding needs.